Te Tai Tokerau Water

 Trustees at the official opening of work on the Mid North scheme September 2020.
 L-R Ken Rintoul, Hon.
 Dover Samuels, Hon.
 Murray McCully (chair), Kathryn de Bruin, former Regional Development Minister Hon.
 Shane Jones and local kaumatua Collin Rameka.

-Demand for water user allocations now needs to be established for the schemes to proceed and the Trust is calling for those interested in joining to register their interest.
+Demand for water user allocations now needs to be established and the Trust is calling for those interested to register.

-At the heart of everything the Trust is doing is the belief that the water schemes are being developed for the benefit of the entire community.
-The Trust has consulted widely with iwi and the larger community in both areas where developments are planned and will continue to do so as the project moves forward.
-It’s important to the Trust that the community be informed about what is going on and be able to get answers to any questions.
+At the heart of everything the Trust is doing, is the belief that the water schemes are being developed for the benefit of the communities.
+The Trust has consulted with Iwi and communities around the reservoirs.
+As the project moves forward, it’s important to the Trust, that the communities are being informed and their questions answered.

 Kaikohe_event